javalin/website/_posts/tutorials/community/2022-02-12-serving-protobuf-with-javalin.md

 {% endcapture %}

-In the sample code on GitHub, this toBuffer() method also includes
+Note: In the sample code on GitHub, this toBuffer() method is declared in an interface and all of our POJO's implement this interface.

 And here is our RouteMapper, which will handle providing the return data for a GET endpoint in our Javalin app.